 This guide was developed in an effort to provide answers to questions frequently asked the Placer County Elections Office concerning county initiatives.
 It is for general information only and does not have the force and effect of law, regulation, or rule.
 In case of conflict, the law, regulation, or rule will apply.
 Persons using this guide must bear full responsibility to make their own determinations as to all legal standards and duties.
+Please consult with a legal advisor for more detailed information.
 For information on city initiatives, please contact your City Clerk.